connexcs/docs/docs/customer/main.md

 1. Click **`+`** button next to **Internal Number Block**.
 2. The Number Block will be assigned.

-!!! info "Why Define Internal Number Blocks""
+!!! info "Why Define Internal Number Blocks?"
     Within each Account are multiple Customers, each will likely have more than one Contact.
 SIP Extensions are unique for the Account, not for individual Customers.
 Without defined Internal Number Blocks, there is the risk of a Contact attempting to use an extension that is already in use by another Customer or Contact.
 With Internal Number Blocks defined, each Customer will have a predetermined list of Usernames to select for SIP Authentication.

 !!! note "Number Range parameters"